restcord/restcord/docs/_docs/Emoji/Get Guild Emoji.md

 ## Response

-Returns an emoji object for the given guild and emoji IDs.
+Returns an emoji object for the given guild and emoji IDs

 Can Return: